 Please note that many of these substitutes are coconut milk-based.
 However, you can use tigernut milk or even banana milk for any of them.
 And if you want to save money on coconut milk, be sure to make your own homemade coconut milk!

-Either watch this video to learn about the alternatives or continue reading!
+If you're a visual person, this is the full-length video on Youtube where you can learn about the alternatives or continue reading!

 Even though this might sound really strange, beet lattes are really good!

 They have a certain warm earthiness that one looks for in a hot drink, and bonus that it's good for your liver!